 It’s the heat, which reaches well into 120 Degrees Fahrenheit (49 C) over the summer, making it a health risk for most visitors, especially hikers who want to explore its amazing landscape.

 That’s why winter is the perfect time to visit, as the park reaches relatively cool temperatures while all the tourists clear out for the holidays.
 Hikers can beat the crowds and explore this vast landscape in peace.
 Give into temptation in Las Vegas and grab a Death Valley day trip to cross the Mohave Desert and experience hottest point in the U.S. at the coldest time of year.
-Or, hit up both Death Valley and the Grand Canyon with a Wild West winter tour.

 If you want to discover more travel news from around the world, or learn all the tips and tricks to planning your next vacation, please subscribe to our Tours4fun Newsletter below.